 Initial Teacher Certification

-Matriculants who successfully complete graduate educator preparation programs at Lehman are eligible to apply for New York State initial certification.
-Matriculants must file an application for initial teacher or school building leader certification at the start of their final semester of graduate study.
+Matriculants who successfully complete a graduate educator preparation program at Lehman are eligible to apply for New York State initial certification.
+Matriculants must file an application for their certificate as a classroom teacher or school building leader at the end of their final semester of graduate study.
 Filing instructions and related information may be obtained from the Certification Officer, Room B33 of Carman Hall.

 The certification process is as follows:

-- The candidate may need to take additional courses if there is deficiency in the coursework.
+- The candidate may need to take additional courses if there is deficiency in their liberal arts and sciences credits.

 - The candidate completes the graduate education program and obtains the degree.